Don't buy Sole f80 before you read the reviews below.

 It's only been two weeks since the treadmill f80 was delivered to my door and put in action very shortly thereafter.
 I'm using it more for fast walking and less for running.
 I'm a pretty heavy man with more than too much pounds, so in my case fast walking is a demanding activity.
 Before this one I had Proform treadmill and it served me well, even though there were some minor issues to deal with.
 I'm always preparing myself meticulously before taking any action, so before deciding which treadmill to buy, I've done a decent job of researching all kinds of technical things and features.
 Why have i bought sole f80?
 For me the main reason was the really nice warranty and overall quality of the machine.
 There are many treadmills available, but many of the cheaper ones aren't capable of handling a very heavy man and also many of the really good treadmills are way too expensive and even over-priced.
 Sole f80 comes with a reasonable price and is big enough and heavy enough to handle some harder pounding.
 Now, I have f80 in my room and I just do some streching before getting on f80, and then I'm walking as fast as I can for as long as I can.
 I guess that's why I bought it..lol Enjoy!
 Rating:

 I knew the treadmill wasn't something small but still I'm amazed how big and heavy it is.
 I needed a friend to get to my house to help me put everything in its place.
 It took us about an hour to assemble the treadmill and I expected this to be more troublesome so I was relieved when I finally saw my sole f80 completely set up!
 The art of using the controls is nothing an ordinary person can't grasp.
 You need a bit of playing around and testing different features but you'll learn everything sooner than later.
 Something I'm especially sensitive about when it comes to treadmills is the sound of the motor while running.
 You can never have a motor quiet enough, but with f80 the sound is acceptable and I don't have problem with this.
 The monitor is OK.
-Let me just say, at first I wanted to buy Sole f85, but the price was too high for me, and when I look at it now, I think I don't need anything more fancy than the f80 treadmill.
+Let me just say, at first I wanted to buy Sole f85, but I like to keep things as simple as possible, especially when it comes to electronic devices and when I look at it now, I think I don't need anything more fancy than the f80 treadmill.
 Rating:

 The fact is that I'm an uneasy and apprehensive shopper, particularly in case of a purchase with the price over a 1300 bucks.
 Every salesman will tell you any treadmill is the right one for you, provided the price of a specific treadmill is exactly how much you're willing to pay.
 If you're willing to pay they'll say that's exactly the treadmill for you, no matter what the truth really is.
 Also while reading all the reviews online I noticed there is positive and negative comments for every model possible.
 So, how could I make a decision here?
 I focused on four main things: warranty, price, brand and design.
 I established Sole to be a trustworthy treadmill manufacturer, the price of sole F80 falls within a medium grade, the warranty is fine and the design is satisfying.
 That's the thinking process that led me to the sole f80.
 Let's say that warranty offers as follows: motor and frame lifetime, parts 5 years, and labor 2 years.
 Handrails are something I really like with this treadmill.
 I can simply push incline buttons and put my body to a harder training instantly!
 Mp3 can be plugged in, the quality of a sound is not like having a professional headphones on your ears, but it will fulfill your desire to have some music around.
 At work we have some really hi-tech treadmills and I noticed that treadmills there are changing speeds and incline degrees somewhat faster than my f80, but on the other hand my treadmill is a thousand dollars cheaper machine so I guess that's not an issue really.
 Anyway, if you have more money you can buy F85, but for the money equaling the price of F80 you'll get a good treadmill and I believe you won't need anything else for your running needs, unless you're a professional guy training for the olimpics of course!
 Rating: